Óscar Contreras

-Óscar Contreras Ferreira (born 3 December 1997) is a Spanish footballer who plays for SD Ponferradina B as an attacking midfielder.
+Óscar Contreras Ferreira (born 3 December 1997) is a Spanish footballer who plays for CA Bembibre as an attacking midfielder.

 Club career

 Born in Ponferrada, Castile and León, Contreras represented AD Ca La Guidó and CA Bembibre as a youth.
 After making his first-team debut during the 2015–16 season in the Tercera División, he subsequently became a regular for the side.

 In June 2019, Contreras signed for SD Ponferradina and was initially assigned to the reserves in the regional leagues.
 He made his debut as a professional on 20 July of the following year, coming on as a late substitute for goalscorer Iván Rodríguez in a 1–2 away loss against Real Zaragoza in the Segunda División.